socc-io/Hawki/README.md

     1)After Open application, Click the Finder button

-    2)Input building name that you are located on and next click seach button
+    2)Input building name that you are located on and next click search button

-    3)Select building name from seached lists
+    3)Select building name from searched lists

     4)And if you click find button, a toast message confirms a location that you are on